 The Writings of the Bahá’í Faith say:

-“The descent of that Lordly Reality [God] into conditions and degrees would be equivalent to imperfection and contrary to perfection, and is therefore absolutely impossible … God is pure perfection, and creatures are but imperfections.
+“The descent of that Lordly Reality [God] into conditions and degrees would be equivalent to imperfection and contrary to perfection, and is therefore absolutely impossible. …

+“God is pure perfection, and creatures are but imperfections.
 For God to descend into the conditions of existence would be the greatest of imperfections …” (13)

 Division is not a property of God, it is a property of creation.
 God, the Unknowable, is now, has ever been, and will always be beyond the definition and understanding of finite man.
 All that we know of the attributes and qualities of God is what we see reflected in the lives of His Messengers.
 This is the true meaning of the Trinity.
 Thus the analogy of the mirror is used in Bahá’u’lláh’s teachings to demonstrate this inward truth.

 God is the sun, Christ is the mirror.
 The Holy Spirit is the reflection of the Sun which shines in that Mirror.
 God is the Giver, Christ the Receiver, and the Holy Spirit is the Gift.
 The sun is the giver, the mirror the receiver, and the reflection of the sun is the gift.
 This same Trinity